Packaged Bank Account Benefit Changes - Frequently Asked Questions

-All card and document data held will be securely deleted within a reasonable time period after the 21st November 2021 when the service ends.
+All card and document data held will be securely deleted within a reasonable time period now that the service has ended.

-No, this service is ending on the 21st November.
+No, this service ended on 21 November.
 Please your contact card providers to cancel cards and request replacements.

 You should contact your Card Provider directly for an update on the whereabouts of the replacement card.

-You can check the data held by clicking through to the membership benefits hub in your internet banking, where there is a link to the Card Loss Assistance Microsite.
-Once logged in, you can review your cards and documents by clicking on the relevant tabs.
-You can access the site between now and 20th November 2021 to do this.
+You can check the data held by clicking through to the membership benefits portal from the account benefits page in your Internet Banking, where there is a link to the Citymain Card Loss Assistance Microsite.
+You will be able to access the portal up until 18 November 2021.

 Please contact your card or document providers to advise them of your loss and request replacement cards.

-You will be able to access your Experian Credit Report through the Identity Monitor benefit until 21st November 2021.
-If you receive postal copies of your Credit Report, you can contact Experian and request an updated copy until this date.
-If you do wish to continue receiving your Experian Credit Report after 21st November 2021 you can find out more about the products Experian offer directly here.
+You will be able to access your Experian Credit Report through the Identity Monitor benefit until 20 November 2021.
+If you wish to continue receiving your Credit Report after this date you will need to make alternative arrangements to use a provider of your choice.

 To download, email, or print your Experian Credit Reports – simply follow the steps below: